pshrmn/foraging/README.md

         urls: [<string>, ...]
     }

-A page is a single web page, but can contain multiple rule sets
+A page is a single web page, but can contain multiple rule sets.
+When index=true, there should generally only be one rule set, which has a parent selector and is used to generate an array of data, rather than a singular data point.

     page: {
         // order of operations within a page does not matter